 Challenge: Rapid growth led to space constraints, employee frustration, and the potential need to invest in a new facility.

 Solution: Introduce operational excellence to improve profitability and increase employee satisfaction.
-Install a new daily management system and lean process discipline to enhance processes, engage employees, and improve productivity.
-Liberate enough floor space to accommodate near term growth within the existing footprint and potentially delay a planned capital expenditure.
+Install a new daily management system and lean process discipline.
+Liberate enough floor space to accommodate near term growth within the existing footprint.

 The go-forward plan included several key priorities: